Land reclamation in Lower Manhattan: A Really Greater New York

+LoLo

-A century after Thomson's initial idea, a 2011 proposal by Vishaan Chakrabarti, a professor at Columbia University's Center for Urban Real Estate, suggested using land fill to connect lower Manhattan and Governors Island, so creating a new neighborhood referred to as "LoLo" (Lower Lower Manhattan).
+A 2011 proposal by Vishaan Chakrabarti, a professor at Columbia University's Center for Urban Real Estate, suggested using land fill to connect lower Manhattan and Governors Island, so creating a new neighborhood referred to as "LoLo" (Lower Lower Manhattan).
 Chakrabarti and others pointed out challenges to the proposal, which include cost, the strict regulations surrounding building with landfill, and the potential environmental effects of the project.
 The proposal was revisited in 2015 by author Jon Methven of The Awl, in which he referred to the proposed borough as "Frankenborough".

-New Mannahatta

-A 2022 proposal to expand Lower Manhattan by Rutgers University urban economist Jason Barr called for a "New Mannahatta".

-The proposal detailed creating 1,760 acres of reclaimed land, named New Mannahatta, at the tip of Manhattan to provide housing and combat climate change.
-The plan, named after the indigenous term for Manhattan, would extend the island into New York Harbor beyond the Statue of Liberty.
-In his New York Times opinion piece directed at Mayor Eric Adams, Barr argues that this extension, incorporating Governors Island, would address rising sea levels and provide 180,000 new homes for 247,000 people.
+A 2022 proposal by Rutgers University urban economist Jason Barr named "New Mannahatta" suggested extending Lower Manhattan by creating 1760 acre of reclaimed land to provide housing and combat climate change.
+The plan, named after the indigenous term for Manhattan, would extend beyond Liberty Island into New York Harbor.
+In his New York Times opinion piece directed by Mayor Eric Adams, Barr argues that this extension, incorporating Governors Island, would address rising sea levels and provide 180,000 new homes for 247,000 people.
 The project would use wetlands to absorb storm surges and protect vulnerable areas.

-Barr emphasizes the need for large-scale initiatives to tackle New York’s storm surge, flooding, and housing affordability issues, citing Superstorm Sandy and Hurricane Ida as examples of the urgent need for action.
-Historically, Manhattan has expanded through land reclamation, making this proposal a continuation of past practices.
-Financially, Barr suggests the high real estate values in New York could make the project feasible, using the difference between building costs and housing sales to fund the development.
-He argues that if the city invests billions in flood walls, it should also consider creating more housing.
-Previous efforts, such as those by former mayor Bill de Blasio, have similarly aimed to protect Manhattan's shoreline from climate change.

 This proposal was criticized by Willy Blackmore in Curbed on environmental grounds.
-Barr, however, replied to critics in another editorial in 2023.
-Barr stated that to reject the Manhattan extension on environmental grounds, because we cannot touch the harbor ignores the reality that New York is already engaging in extensive sea-based construction.
-Barr gave the example of the US$52 billion sea walls and ongoing port dredging.
-Barr also emphasized that the plan could recreate lost wetlands and increase biodiversity by planting native trees and flowers.